Theodore H. Roberts

 Theodore H. Roberts became the ninth president of the Federal Reserve Bank of St. Louis on February 1, 1983, succeeding Lawrence K. Roos.
 He resigned December 31, 1984.

-Roberts graduated from Northwestern State University in Natchitoches, La.
+Roberts graduated from Northwestern State University in Natchitoches, Louisiana.
 He began his banking career at Harris Trust and Savings Bank, where he began as a trainee and eventually became executive vice president and chief financial officer.
-He worked there for 30 years, from 1953 to 1983, until he left to accept the position of president of the St. Louis Fed.
+He worked there for thirty years, from 1953 to 1983, until he left to accept the position of president of the St. Louis Fed.
 In 1973, while at Harris Bank, Roberts helped to found the Association for Modern Banking in Illinois, of which he was elected president six years later.

 Roberts brought his extensive background in banking (specifically, pricing operations) to his role as president and was named a member of the Federal Reserve System Pricing Policy Committee in 1984.
 He served as president a little under two years and saw his greatest accomplishment as maintaining the Reserve Bank’s “preeminent position in monetary policy research and influence.”